 MICA has been specifically created to meet laboratories’ and industrials’ needs to improve their productivity.
 Technician time savings are made thanks to a simplified protocol, including function such as repeatability of results & readings.
 Results are released faster to the client allowing a better microbiological workflow.

 |Diamidex Method||Culture method||PCR||ATP-metry||Antigen- antiboody reactions||Method based on|

 |Distinction between culturable and dead or VBNC Legionella pneumophila||√||√||X||√||X||√|

 |Enumeration (quantitative or semi-quantitative)||√||√||X||X||variable (depending on the tests)||√|

 |Tests doable onsite without heavy investment||√||X||X||X||variable (depending on the tests)||variable (depending on the tests)|

 |Time to obtain results||48 hours||10 days||5h||1h||From 25min to few hours||7 days|

-With the same MICA counter, choose your MICA Application Software and the possible consumables and quickly enumerate the following microorganisms:
+With MICA Fluorescence counter, choose your MICA Application Software and the possible consumables and quickly enumerate the following microorganisms:

 1 CFU / membrane